nicolaiarocci/nicolaiarocci.com/content/post/books-i-read-in-2025.md

 * Four stars mean a book is exceptional.
 * Five stars is pretty much unheard of.

+### Orbit Orbit, Caparezza

+★★★★☆

+Orbit Orbit marks Caparezza's debut in comics.
+He claims that only later did he feel inspired to add a soundtrack that blossomed to become a new album of the same name.
+While the two works can be enjoyed independently, they form a unique, multi-dimensional work.

 ### Say Nothing, Patrick Radden Keefe

 ★★★★☆